The first quadrille was danced at Almack’s – pictured are the Marquis of Worcester, Lady Jersey, Claronald Macdonald and Lady Worcester.

 Emily, Duchess of Beaufort

 As stated above, Lady Worcester died on 11 May 1821, and on 29 June 1822, her husband Lord Worcester married Lady Anne’s other daughter, Emily Frances.
 This opens up a whole can of worms, as it was against the law for a widow or widower to marry a brother or sister-in-law.
 How did they get around this?
 It might have been due to the fact that Emily had been Lady Worcester’s half sister – their mother, Lady Anne’s husband, Henry Fitzroy died on the 19 March 1794, and on 2 August 1799 Lady Anne was remarried to Charles Culling Smith.
 Their daughter Emily Frances Smith was born on the 3 March 1800.
+Regardless, the Duke of Wellington was not happy with the match, which caused a rift between himself and his sister.

 On 23 November, 1835 Emily became the Duchess of Beaufort.
 She died on 2 October 1889 at age 89 and was buried at Badminton.
 Her mother, Lady Anne Smith, died in 1844.